How it works

 A note on time

 The biggest variable is council approval.
-Some municipalities turn around in two months, others take six.
+Around four weeks is typical in our experience, but every municipality moves at its own pace and some take longer.
 Commercial and industrial projects often move faster on design but slower on approvals because more departments are involved.

 We give you a realistic timeline at the fee proposal stage, not the optimistic one.
 So you can plan around it.